Skip to content

 tuple[float, float]

-tuple[float, float]: A tuple containing the longitudes of Rahu and Kethu in decimal degrees.
+tuple[float, float]: Longitudes of Rahu and Kethu in decimal degrees.

 def get_lunar_node_positions(given_time: datetime) -> tuple[float, float]: